drmonkeysee/CinyTest/README.md

 ## Project Structure

 CinyTest consists of a header file and source file: **ciny.h** and **ciny.c**.
-To build and use CinyTest only these two files are needed.
-CinyTest was developed in Xcode and uses the project structure for that IDE, though a simple [make] file is available.
+CinyTest was developed in Xcode and uses the project structure for that IDE, though a [make] file is available.
 Of course a unit testing library should itself be tested, so CinyTest has a battery of unit tests written in [XCTest].
 The notable parts of the repository are:

-- **CinyTest** - main project consisting of CinyTest code and [XCTest] unit tests. builds the library and runs the tests.
+- **CinyTest**: main project consisting of CinyTest code and [XCTest] unit tests. builds the library and runs the tests.
-- **CinyTest-Sample** - sample project illustrating the use of CinyTest to test a simple binary tree module.
+- **CinyTest-Sample**: sample project illustrating the use of CinyTest to test a binary tree module.
-- **Documentation** - a [Doxygen] configuration file for the CinyTest header file. the generated doc files are packaged as part of the zip files found under the releases tab in GitHub.
+- **Documentation**: a [Doxygen] configuration file for the CinyTest header file. the generated doc files are packaged as part of the zip files found under the releases tab in GitHub.

 ## Example